CartoDB/carto-vl/test/acceptance/README.md

 a.k.a E2E tests

-The idea of this tests is to automatically test the **entire stack**, including the library, the renderer and the integration with the backend.
+The idea of these tests is to automatically test the **entire stack**, including the library, the renderer and the integration with the backend.

 This is done through iterative screenshot testing, comparing `test` screenshots against its reference images.
 These tests are defined in the `scenario.js` file: